DataJunction/dj/examples/README.rst

       HTML Error: org.apache.druid.java.util.common.ISE: No default server found

 Then you may need to increase your Docker memory size.
-This likely varies per machine but for me it started working at 12GB.
+This likely varies per machine but 12GB is probably needed.